yzjedu/cs151-lab6-antonio_liv_lab6/FEEDBACK.md

 |**YES-** | Algorithm      |

 ### Comments on the grading
-- current_balance and choice are initialized at main
-- There is no exit function in the code
+- The main function algorithm is till not the same as the code
-- The code has input amount function.
-It is not error checking function, so it does not match with the algorithm.
 ### Grade: M

 ### Participation Grade: S